 Automatic insertion, and subsequent optimization, of GC safe-points/regions, particularly around loops.

 Higher performance multi-threaded parallel-safe allocator for whole new pages.

 More optimized atomic intrinsics for Julia.

 Join the regularly scheduled multithreading call for discussion of any of these at #multithreading BoF calendar invite on the Julia Language Public Events calendar.

 Recommended Skills: Varies by project, but generally some multi-threading and C experience is needed

 Contact: Jameson Nash

 The Nanosoldier.jl project (and related https://github.com/JuliaCI/BaseBenchmarks.jl) tests for performance impacts of some changes.
 However, there remains many areas that are not covered (such as compile time) while other areas are over-covered (greatly increasing the duration of the test for no benefit) and some tests may not be configured appropriately for statistical power.
 Furthermore, the current reports are very primitive and can only do a basic pair-wise comparison, while graphs and other interactive tooling would be more valuable.
-Thus, there would be many great projects for a summer student to tackle here!
+Thus, there would be many great projects for a summer contributor to tackle here!

 Expected Outcomes: Improvement of Julia's automated testing/benchmarking framework.
 Skills: Interest in and/or experience with CI systems.
 Difficulty: Medium